Loading Events

 Belgian Waffle Ride North Carolina (Asheville) is part of the unique and hugely popular Belgian Waffle Ride Series, a North American series offering some of the world’s most highly respected and well-organized gravel events.
 BWR events are unique because they are classic, long bicycle races that feature various off-road sectors emulating the pave or cobblestones of Europe, making the varied terrain a challenge for riders’ technical skills, equipment, endurance, luck, and versatility.
 Each BWR venue showcases a challenging ‘unroad’ multi-surface course that takes advantage of each beautiful location’s unique topography.
 Waffle courses range from 120-144 miles, Wafer courses between roughly 68-84 miles, and Wanna Rides, typically around 40 miles.
 Elevation gain will range from 6,500 feet to 14,000 feet for the various Waffle courses.

-The route won’t be released until the eve of the event, but the 2023 event is representative of the challenge riders will face: 134 miles and 13,000 feet of climbing.
-The main Waffle route will feature many unpaved sections with various surfaces, from hard-packed and flat to loose, rocky, uphill, and downhill gravel.
-For those looking for a less challenging route, there will be a “Wafer” route running 75 miles or a 35-40 mile “Wanna” option.
+The route is traditionally not released until the eve of the event, but recent editions are representative of the challenge riders will face: about 134 miles and 13,000 feet of climbing on the full Waffle.
+The main route features many unpaved sectors with various surfaces, from hard-packed and fast to loose, rocky climbs and descents.
+For those looking for a less punishing day, there is a “Wafer” route of roughly 75 miles and a 35-40 mile “Wanna” option.

 All participants receive BWR swag bag, race number and RFID tag, BWR Bad Ass Ale trophy, BWR branded item, waffles, beer, fully marked course with traffic control, stocked aid stations, and bragging rights.